False confession

-False confessions are distinguished from forced confessions where the use of torture or the threat of physical harm is used to induce the confession.
+Although most false confessions are coerced, some are voluntary.
+While coerced confessions have long been considered too unreliable to produce valid convictions, more sophisticated psychological interrogation methods may also produce false confessions.

 Types

 False confessions can be categorized into three general types, as outlined by American Saul Kassin in an article for Current Directions in Psychological Science:

 Voluntary false confessions

 These confessions are given freely, without police prompting.
 Sometimes people incriminate themselves to divert attention from the actual person who committed the crime.
 For instance, a parent might confess to save their child from jail.
 Alternatively, people sometimes confess to a notorious crime because of the attention they receive from such a confession.
 About 250 people confessed to the 1932 kidnapping of the Lindbergh baby which received headlines around the world.
 Approximately 500 people confessed to the murder of Elizabeth Short (known as the "Black Dahlia") in 1947 which also received enormous media attention—some of those who confessed were not even born when she died.

-A more recent example of a voluntary confession occurred in 2006, when John Mark Karr confessed to the murder of six-year-old JonBenét Ramsey in the United States.
+A more recent example of a false voluntary confession occurred in 2006, when John Mark Karr confessed to the murder of six-year-old JonBenét Ramsey in the United States.
 Karr had become obsessed with every detail of the murder and, ten years after her death, he was extradited from Thailand based on his confession.
 But his account did not match details of the case, and his DNA did not match that found at the crime scene.
 His wife and brother also said he was home in another state at the time of the murder, and had never been to Colorado, where the murder occurred.
 His confession was so clearly false that prosecutors never charged him with the crime.